Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference: Supplemental Material

 \subsection{Likelihood}

 In the Bayesian analysis of RMF and Skyrme models, we use the same constraints and uncertainties.
 To account for theoretical uncertainty, we incorporate a 2\% uncertainty in the measured value of $R_{ch}$ and a 5\% uncertainty in the standard deviation of $B/A$.
-It is also necessary to constrain $F_{ch}$ accurately to ensure that the electric weak form factor difference, $F_{ch}-F_W$, can be interpreted as a measurement in PREX and CREX.
+It is also necessary to constrain $F_{ch}$ accurately to ensure that the electric weak form factor difference, $F_{ch}-F_W$, can be interpreted as a measurement in PREX-2/CREX.
 The constraints on $B/A$, $R_{ch}$, and $F_{ch}$ together form the basic nuclear constraints in our Bayesian analysis, as listed in Table \ref{tab:likelihood}.

 Sampling with basic nuclear constraints results in drastically different posteriors for $L$.
 In the Skyrme model, negative $L$ is suppressed by the constraint that the pressure of matter in $\beta$-equilibrium is always increasing with energy density.
 However, RMF models with negative $L$ around SNM can have a large symmetry energy slope around PNM due to the breakdown of the quadratic formula of symmetry energy with large $g_\delta$ and $g_\rho$.
-Since our goal is not to constrain the nuclear model with basic nuclear constraints, we add an additional likelihood factor to our RMF models to ensure the $S_\mathrm{V}$-$L$ distribution is compatible with only basic nuclei constraints, as shown by the black dashed ellipse in Fig. 1 in the letter.
+Since our goal is not to constrain the nuclear model with basic nuclear constraints, we add a likelihood factor to our RMF models to ensure the $S_\mathrm{V}$-$L$ distribution is compatible between Skyrme and RMF models with only basic nuclei constraints, as shown by the horizontally shaded ellipse in Fig. 1 in the letter.